Hot forecast for the data centre cooling market with 14.95% CAGR

 OBRC estimates the global cloud computing market to reach revenue of US$161.8 billion by 2020, increasing from $66.7 billion in 2015 with a year-on-year increase of 18.8 percent.

-A global survey from OBRC of chief financial officers from technology companies found that a sheer majority 72 percent intend to make significant investment in cloud computing by 2019 – directly affecting the data centre cooling market.
+A global survey from OBRC of chief financial officers from technology companies found that a sheer majority 72 percent intend to make significant investment in cloud computing by 2019 – directly affecting the data center cooling market.

 North America and Europe also benefit from hosting some of the world’s biggest software companies such as Amazon, Google, Facebook, Microsoft, SAP and so on.